-The standard mileage rate is 22 cents per mile for use of an automobile: (1) for medical care described in § 213; or (2) as part of a move for which the expenses are deductible under § 217(g).
-See section 5 of Rev. Proc.
+The standard mileage rate for 2025 is unchanged from 2024 at 21 cents per mile for use of an automobile: (1) for medical care described in § 213; or (2) as part of a move for which the expenses are deductible under § 217(g).
+See section 5 of Rev.

+Proc.
 2019-46.
-Section 11049 of the TCJA suspends the deduction for moving expenses for taxable years beginning after

-December 31, 2017, and before January 1, 2026.
+Section 11049 of the TCJA suspends the deduction for moving expenses for taxable years beginning after December 31, 2017, and before January 1, 2026.
 However, the suspension does not apply to members of the Armed Forces on active duty who move pursuant to a military order and incident to a permanent change of station.
 Thus, except for taxpayers to whom § 217(g) applies, the standard mileage rate provided in this notice is not applicable for the use of an automobile as part of a move occurring during the suspension.